 Where necessary, top up funding required in order to secure necessary support for an individual student may be applied for.
 This takes place in consultation with the parent/s and child.

-Our TAs support a range of students, helping them to access the curriculum and together with their teachers, ensure they make the best possible progress in a safe, caring and supportive environment.
+Our LSA’s support a range of students, helping them to access the curriculum and together with their teachers, ensure they make the best possible progress in a safe, caring and supportive environment.

 We also have three Learning Support Mentors (Lisa Harland, Angie Martin and Faye McDermott) offering emotional, behavioural and pastoral support whenever it is needed.